TorbjornHoltmon/holtmon.dev/content/articles/generating-a-typescript-client-from-swagger-openapi-and-publishing-it-as-a-package.md

 Now all you need to do is push the changes to your repo and github actions will build your package from the generated client.

-To use your client you will need to be authorized.
+To install your client package you will need to be authorized.
 To authorize yourselves go to [your personal access tokens on github](http://github.com/settings/tokens) and create a new token with "repo" and "read:packages" scopes.

 ![Github token generation](/images/github-token-generation.png)